-If you change your default text color to white (#FFFFFF), then the preview text will automatically generate a dark background so that the text is visible.
+If you change your default text color to white (#FFFFFF), the preview text will populate over a dark background.

 Brand Social Icons

-When you use the social content block in the BEE editor, the content will populate by default with the following icons: Facebook, Instagram, Twitter, and LinkedIn.
-But what if you aren't using these social media platforms, or you frequently find yourself manually adding other icons?
-With the brand social icon settings, you can customize the social icons that populate this content block.
-Additionally, you can set the URLs from the settings to make it faster than ever to create your design.
+Now you can customize the social icons that populate when using this content block.
+Additionally, you can set the URLs from your settings to make it faster than ever to create your design.

 Setting your brand social icons

-To start, the social icon settings will show the same four social icons that pre-populate with a new social content block inside of the editor.
+To start, the social icon settings will show the same default social icons that you see in the editor.

 If you click on one of the existing social icons, a modal will open that allows you to customize the social icon.

-If you click on the + icon under the social links section, you can add a new social icon to the default social icon box.
-In this modal, you can interact with the dropdown menu under Select an option in order to select your preferred social icon.
+If you click on the + icon in the social links section, you can add a new social icon to the default social icon box.
+In this modal, you can interact with the dropdown menu under Select an option to select a platform.
 You won't be able to interact with the Save button in this module unless you have entered a URL.
 The title field is optional.